Faithans/q-and-a/README.md

 Goal:
-* Locally handle at least 1000 VUS
+* reach 1000 RPS with less than 1% error rate
 * Average Response time of 200ms or less

 Testing Conditions:
 * K6
-* request product range from 1 - 10000
-* test duration 1 minute
+* test duration 30sec
+* 99% of test case must under 50 ms

+Results:
+* All requests were able to handle 1000 RPS with less than a 1% error rate.
 ### Deployed ###

 Goal: Horizontally scale to:
-* reach 5000 RPS with less than 1% error rate
+* reach 1000 RPS with less than 1% error rate
 * average response time less than 2000ms

 Testing Conditions:
 * k6
-* request product range from 1 - 10000
 * test duration 30sec

 Constraints: